gplv2/PHP-GeoRev-Class/README.md

        DETERMINISTIC
        RETURN s * 600000

-It's called 'Small' but it really is a large INT:
+It's called 'Small' but it really is a large INT

 - lat int(10) unsigned NOT NULL
 - lon int(10) unsigned NOT NULL